JDReeves86/05ChallengeTurnIn/README.md

 <br>

-1. WHEN the user opens the planner the current day is displayed at the top of the calendar
+1. WHEN the user opens the planner the current day is displayed at the top of the calendar.
-2. WHEN the user scroll down they are presented with timeblocks for standard business hours
+2. WHEN the user scroll down they are presented with timeblocks for standard business hours.
-3. WHEN viewed, each timeblock is color coded to indicate whether it is in the past, present, or future
+3. WHEN viewed, each timeblock is color coded to indicate whether it is in the past, present, or future.
 4. WHEN a timeblock is clicked, the user can enter an event.
-5. WHEN the save button for that timeblock is clicked, the text for that event is saved in local storage
+5. WHEN the save button for that timeblock is clicked, the text for that event is saved in local storage.
-6. WHEN the page is refreshed the saved events persist
+6. WHEN the page is refreshed the saved events persist.

 <br>
 <br>